 Where Digital Nomads Should Stay

 There are numerous options for staying in San Juan for digital nomads.
-My original plan was to stay in a hotel in Old San Juan for 4 nights, and then to move over to the beach area of Ocean Park to stay in a co-living, co-working space run by the site Offsite.
-My plans got clobbered by Hurricane Fiona.
-The Ocean Park neighborhood was without power still when I was supposed to make the move, so I stayed in Old San Juan.
+I have worked from both Old San Joan and from the beach area of Ocean Park in a co-living, co-working space run by the site Offsite.
 Old San Juan offers hotels, boutique hotels, and a number of Airbnb properties.

 Hotel Convento